 It’s Time to Go Solar

-1. You may be eligible for a federal Investment Tax Credit (ITC) with the purchase of a solar system.
-To receive the full federal tax credit, you must have federal income tax liability at least equal to the value of the tax credit.
-Additional tax credits may also be available for homeowners in certain states and territories.
-Sunnova makes no guarantees regarding customer eligibility for tax benefits.
+2. You may be eligible for a federal tax credit with the purchase of a solar system.
+To qualify for the tax credit, you must have federal income tax liability at least equal to the value of the tax credit.
+Additional tax credits may also be available for homeowners in certain states.
+Tax incentives are subject to change or termination by executive, legislative or regulatory action.
+Sunnova makes no guarantees regarding eligibility of any of the system’s costs for tax benefits.
 Sunnova does not provide tax advice.
 Contact your personal tax advisor for eligibility requirements.